Why can’t an action potential flow both ways down an axon?

-What is the difference between the afferent and efferent nervous system?
+What is the difference between the sympathetic and parasympathetic nervous systems.

 Where is, and how large is your sciatic nerve?